Matlawton/coder-academy-t1a3/README.md

 gem install bundler

-Once you have done the above, you can either clone or fork this repository onto to your local machine(your PC).
+Once you have done the above, you can either clone or fork this repository onto your local machine(your PC).
-To install the required gems I am using for this app, make your way to the /src folder in the repostitory on your computer, and use the command: bundle install
+To install the required gems I am using for this app, make your way to the /src folder in the repostitory on your computer, and use the command:

+bundle install

 Furthermore, you can view the gems I am using by opening the 'Gemfile' located in the /src folder